forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: We provide the `arm64` flavor of the `.pkg` and TAR files for installing Salesforce CLI on macOS.
+The new files include a version of Node.js that's built for Apple Silicon CPUs.
+If your computer uses an Apple Silicon CPU, you might get a small performance boost if you uninstall your current version of Salesforce CLI and then reinstall using the `.pkg` or TAR file labeled "Apple Silicon".

 ## 7.187.1 (Feb 9, 2023) [stable]

 ANNOUNCEMENT: Do you use the `force:apex:execute` command?
 If so, read [this post](https://github.com/forcedotcom/cli/issues/1889) that describes a small breaking change we'll be making soon with the goal of improving the command.